FIVE MOST SURPRISING FINDS

 They do not have titles or budgets, but they have credibility and relationships that no outside organization can replicate.
 Build the initiative around them.

-Step five: Secure patient capital — money from investors willing to wait years for returns, not months.
-Community development financial institutions (CDFIs — banks designed to serve low-income communities), local foundations, social impact investors, and public-private partnerships can provide the multi-year commitments that transformation requires.
-Government funding is useful but unreliable — it should supplement, not anchor, the financial model.
+Step five — secure patient capital.
+That means money from investors willing to wait years for returns, not months.
+CDFIs — community development financial institutions, which are banks designed to serve low-income communities — local foundations, social impact investors, and public-private partnerships can provide the multi-year commitments that transformation requires.
+Government funding is useful but unreliable.
+It should supplement, not anchor, the financial model.

 “The most dangerous lie in American social policy is that poverty is too complicated to solve.
 It is not too complicated.
 It is too slow for the news cycle, too local for the national conversation, and too demanding for institutions that measure success in grant cycles.”